edx/cookiecutter-django-app/README.rst

 ~~~~~~~~~~~~~~~~~

 Once you have at least a prototype working and tests running, it's time to
-register the application on PyPI.  `Open an IT General Request ticket`_ to do
+register the application on PyPI.
+If you are an edX employee,
-this, providing:
+`Open an IT General Request ticket`_ to do this, providing:

 * The URL of the package's GitHub repository (ask for the ``deploy`` entry in
   ``.travis.yml`` to be updated)